johsieders/essays/index.md

 Johannes Siedersleben, Germany (near Munich)

 Hint: Use [DeepL](https://www.deepl.com/translator) for translating (copy and paste max.
-5000 letters at a time; translation is immediate).
+5000 characters at a time; translation is immediate).

 ## Philosophy